 - You need to be on campus if you are employed as a graduate assistant.
 Any extended absences must be approved by the Director of Graduate Education (DOGE).

-If you’re interested in receiving a graduate assistantship from the Greenlee School, contact Kelly Winfrey, the school’s Director of Graduate Education, or Jennifer Kilborn, the college’s graduate program assistant.
+When applying to the graduate program, you will be asked if you would like to be considered for teaching and/or research assistantships.
+If you have questions about graduate assistantship from the Greenlee School, contact Kelly Winfrey, the school’s Director of Graduate Education, or Jennifer Kilborn, the college’s graduate program assistant.

 For more information on the selection process, timing and awarding of Greenlee graduate assistantships, refer to Greenlee’s Graduate Handbook.